Westies: Irish–Italian war of the 1970s

 In the 1970s, the Irish mob saw an increased threat from the Italian Mafia as the Genovese crime family sought control over the soon to be built Jacob K. Javits Convention Center.
-Since the convention center was located in Spillane's Hell's Kitchen neighborhood, Spillane refused to allow any involvement by the Italians.
-Although the Italian gangsters greatly outnumbered the Irish mob, Spillane was successful in keeping control of the convention center and Hell's Kitchen.
+Since the convention center was in his Hell's Kitchen neighborhood, Spillane refused to allow any involvement by the Italians.
+Although the Italian gangsters greatly outnumbered the Irish mob, Spillane successfully kept control of both the convention center and Hell's Kitchen.
 The Italians, frustrated and embarrassed, responded by hiring a rogue Irish-American hitman named Joseph "Mad Dog" Sullivan to assassinate Tom Devaney, Eddie "the Butcher" Cummiskey, and Tom "the Greek" Kapatos, three of Spillane's top lieutenants.

 In 1977, Spillane was assassinated by Roy DeMeo in a hit set up by Jimmy Coonan, who wanted to take over from Spillane.
-Coonan recruited the infamous DeMeo after a deal was struck between the two.
-By rubbing out Spillane, DeMeo's crew would then do business with his successor.
-DeMeo initially came into contact with Coonan after the latter had murdered and dismembered loan shark Ruby Stein.
+Coonan recruited the infamous DeMeo after the pair struck a deal.
+By rubbing out Spillane, DeMeo's crew could then do business with his successor.
+DeMeo initially came into contact with Coonan after the latter murdered and dismembered loan shark Ruby Stein.